 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 Whatever you do to it, will diminish it's value to antique dealers because they don't like antiques whose appearance has been improved.
 When an item is wood, and might have water stains, part of the stain and varnish is gone, they want it left that way, instead of a person stripping the old beat up finish off and redoing it.

 Yes, that's right, if you paint it then you will remove a good bit of the value.
 However, if you just want to keep and use for yourself, any body shop may paint something like that.
-It's not commonly known, but they can and do paint refrigerators, grills, etc. It probably won't be cheap though.

 I have one just like that-a 1933 looks to be in perfect condition that my husband found in a second shop.
 Once it's back from the shop and the Singer repairman has had a chance to inspect and fix anything needing fixed, I plan to use it for regular sewing.

 Use Murphy's Oil Soap or a similar product to bring back the sheen.
 Avoid the decal area as that may flake off if you are too vigorous, and you don't want to lose that lovely detail.

 The serial number should be easy to on that machine, yours looks to be in very good shape.
 With the number, you'll be able to locate information as to where and when it was made, and you should be able to find the user instruction manual too.